 Extended Team Model differs from outsourcing by transcending the client-vendor relationship loop and emphasizing the collaboration of teams.
-It may seem like a virtual team building strategy by developing teams across organizations, geographical and temporal boundaries and using technology-driven communication media.
-However, this virtual team is not dissolved but fully integrated with clients team for better control and visibility after the completion of the project.
+It may seem like a virtual team-building strategy by developing teams across organizations, geographical and temporal boundaries and using technology-driven communication media.
+However, this virtual team is not dissolved but fully integrated with the clients team for better control and visibility after the completion of the project.

 Key Features of Extended Team Model